MhmoudYahia/Class-Manager/README.md

 #### Welcome Email:
 New users receive a welcome email after signing up, providing a warm introduction to the platform and guiding them through the initial steps.
+#### Email With The New Materials or Announcements:
+Users receive an email with the new material that the teacher uploaded it to be familiar with new course materials.
+Also the new announcements.
 #### User-Friendly Alerts:
 Throughout the website, user-friendly alerts are implemented to provide guidance, notifications, and feedback, enhancing the overall user experience.

+## JWT Authentication using Cookies

+JWT (JSON Web Token) authentication is a popular method used for securing web applications and APIs.
+It allows for stateless authentication by using digitally signed tokens to validate and authorize user requests.
+While JWTs are typically stored in the client-side, using cookies for JWT storage offers additional security benefits.
+This document provides a brief overview of JWT authentication using cookies.

+How JWT Authentication Works:

+1. User Authentication: When a user logs in to an application, their credentials are verified by the server.
+If the credentials are valid, a JWT is generated and signed using a secret key known only to the server.

+1. Token Issuance: The signed JWT is then sent back to the client as a response.
+It contains three parts: header, payload, and signature.
+The header specifies the signing algorithm used, while the payload contains claims (e.g., user ID, expiration time) about the user.
+The signature is created by hashing the header, payload, and secret key together.

+1. Token Storage: In traditional JWT authentication, the client stores the JWT in local storage or session storage.
+However, to enhance security and prevent cross-site scripting (XSS) attacks, storing JWTs in cookies is a recommended approach.

+JWT Authentication with Cookies:

+1. Set Cookie: When the client receives the JWT, it is typically stored in an HTTP-only cookie.
+An HTTP-only cookie is inaccessible to JavaScript, making it more secure against XSS attacks.
+The cookie should have a secure flag set if the application is served over HTTPS.

+1. Cookie Transmission: With each subsequent request, the client automatically includes the JWT as a cookie in the request headers.
+The server can access the JWT from the cookie and verify its authenticity by checking the signature using the secret key.

+1. Token Expiration: The JWT includes an expiration time (exp), after which it becomes invalid.
+The server should verify the expiration time and deny access if the token has expired.
+If needed, the server can issue a new JWT by following the authentication process.

+Benefits of JWT Authentication with Cookies:

+1. Improved Security: Storing JWTs in HTTP-only cookies mitigates the risk of XSS attacks as they cannot be accessed by malicious JavaScript code.

+1. Simplicity: Using cookies for JWT storage eliminates the need for developers to handle the complexities of client-side token storage.

+1. Cross-Domain Requests: Cookies are automatically sent with cross-domain requests, allowing for seamless authentication across multiple subdomains or separate applications.

+1. Token Revocation: If necessary, JWTs stored in cookies can be easily revoked by deleting the cookie on the server-side, preventing further access.

+JWT authentication using cookies combines the benefits of JWTs with the enhanced security offered by HTTP-only cookies.
+By securely storing JWTs on the client-side, developers can ensure the integrity and confidentiality of user authentication while simplifying the implementation process.

 ## API Reference